JeffML/the_blog/content/posts/2020-02-29-what-is-cached-data.md

 # CDN: a geo-located cache

-  A CDN is a caches that stores data in geographically distributed locations so that round-trip times to retieve data are reduced.
+  A CDN is a caches that stores data in geographically distributed locations so that round-trip times to retrieve data are reduced.
 This is achieved by having requests sent from a browser routed to a nearby CDN, thereby shortening the physical distance to where the requested data is stored.
 CDN's are also highly optimized to allow the fast servicing of a multitude of simultaneous requests.

 \* The essential elements of a cache